GeoscienceAustralia/gnssanalysis/README.md

 - SINEX (including discontinuity, post-seismic file formats)
 - SP3
 - TROP
-- GINAN proprietary formats: PEA partials, POD output, STEC and TRACE
+- GINAN proprietary formats: PEA partials, STEC and TRACE

 # Standalone utilities
 There is a set of standalone utilities installed together with the module module which are build on top of gnssanalysis.